Health Care Leadership

 HS 300 Principles of Leadership for Health Care Navigation and Administration: 3 semester hours

 Health Care management deals with processes while health care leadership is about influence.
 This course is designed to explore leadership concepts styles, skills, values, and practice that are essential to administrators and advocates as they become leaders in health care professions today.
-Prerequisite: HS 200 and HS 201.
+Prerequisite: HS 200.

 HS 305 Spiritual and Cultural Perspectives in Health Care Management: 3 semester hours

 This course relates the integral components of religion and culture in health care choices, treatments, and decision-making relative to the patient experience.
 Human resource management issues, health policy considerations, and inclusivity in organizational mission are areas of study in this course for students who will be in leadership roles in health care environments.
-Prequisite: HS 200 & HS 201.
+Prequisite: HS 200.